Disneyland: Bayou Country

 Bayou Country originally opened as Bear Country.
 It was renamed Critter Country in 1988, and in 2024 it was renamed Bayou Country.
 Its main attraction is the log flume ride Tiana's Bayou Adventure, inspired by Disney Animation's 2009 film The Princess and the Frog.
-Other attractions include The Many Adventures of Winnie the Pooh and Davy Crockett Explorer Canoes.
+Other attractions include The Many Adventures of Winnie the Pooh and Davy Crockett's Explorer Canoes.

 Mickey's Toontown

 Mickey's Toontown was partly inspired by the fictional Toontown from the 1988 Touchstone Pictures film Who Framed Roger Rabbit.
 Mickey's Toontown is based on a 1930s cartoon aesthetic.
 It is home to Disney's classic cartoon characters and features three rides: Chip 'n' Dale's Gadgetcoaster, Mickey & Minnie's Runaway Railway and Roger Rabbit's Car Toon Spin.
-The land also includes Mickey's House and Meet Mickey, Minnie's House, Goofy's How-To-Play Yard, and Donald's Duck Pond.
+The land also includes Mickey's House and Meet Mickey, Minnie's House, Goofy's How-To-Play Yard, Donald's Duck Pond, and CenTOONial Park.

 Star Wars: Galaxy's Edge

 Star Wars: Galaxy's Edge is set within the Star Wars universe, in the Black Spire Outpost village on the remote frontier planet of Batuu.
-Attractions include the Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance.
+Attractions include Millennium Falcon: Smugglers Run and Star Wars: Rise of the Resistance.